 Dark chocolate cream pie.
 It’s an adult riff on the classic milk chocolate cream pie of our childhoods.
 It still boasts a silken filling but with a more intense and complex chocolate presence.
 It still contains a buttery crumb crust although in place of the cloyingly sweet Oreo crust there’s one made from crumbled chocolate graham crackers.
-And it still contains an intensely chocolate presence, although in place of milk chocolate or semisweet chocolate there’s bittersweet and unsweetened chocolate for a particularly grown-up goodness.–Renee Schettler Rossi
+And it still contains an intensely chocolate presence, although in place of milk chocolate or semisweet chocolate there’s bittersweet and unsweetened chocolate for a particularly grown-up goodness.
+Originally published August 20, 2016.–Renee Schettler Rossi

 How To Know The Best Chocolate To Use